 When I first watched the movie “The Lies of Communism—Account of the Chinese Communist Party’s Brainwashing,” frankly speaking, I thought there was nothing more appealing to my heart except what happens during the debate that was fascinating.
 It was not until later, when I heard my friends around were all discussing about this movie and then I watched it several more times, that I realized my previous understandings of this movie was too shallow.

 China publicly claims “freedom in religious belief,” however, it has been no secret long ago how the CCP has cruelly persecuted religious belief ever since it came into power.
 Either in its arrest, cruel torture, imprisonment and murder of Christians, or in its pulling down churches and crosses, China counts as most savage one in the world.
 However, in reality, the ways of persecuting the religious belief by the CCP are far from such ones.
 What tells in this movie is another little-known way of CCP’s persecution of belief—brainwashing, that is, persecuting Christians mentally.
 It has been learned that, in order to wipe theistic thought from the Christians’ mind, the CCP has opened the brainwashing classes everywhere in mainland China.
 Those classes are usually located in such secret places as hotels, and so on.
 The CCP often uses some industries or departments as a cover for their brainwashing class, and meanwhile raises a banner saying “class of ideological education and transformation for Christians”.
 For this reason, all this is unknown to people.
-This movie is adapted from the personal experiences of the Christians of the Church of.
+This movie is adapted from the personal experiences of the Christians of the Church of Almighty God.
 And it is just when the Christians themselves have experienced the brainwashing and transformation of the CCP and then borne witness, that this little-known way has come out.

 Brainwashing is also called controlling people’s mind, which means inculcating into them some certain thoughts on purpose to achieve the objective of controlling them.
 So what thoughts does the CCP’s atheistic government use to brainwash the Christians?
 Can these Christians’ perseverance in faith as well as their belief help them see through those thoughts spread by the CCP?